garrandall/popular-music-data/tracks/step-by-step-new-kids-on-the-block.md

 Yes, I do, girl

-(Step by step) Ooh baby
+(Step by step) Oh baby
 You're always on my mind
-(Step by step) Ooh girl
+(Step by step) Oh girl
 Really think it's just a matter of time

-Step by step (Step by step, girl), ooh baby
+Step by step (Step by step, girl), ohbaby
 Gonna get to you girl, to you girl
-Step by step, yeah, ooh baby
+Step by step, yeah, ohbaby
 (I want you, I need you)
 Really want you in my world
 (I want you in my world)

-(Step by step) Ooh, to you girl
+(Step by step) Oh, to you girl
 (Step by step) Oh girl
 Really want you in my world
-Step by step, ooh baby
+Step by step, ohbaby
 Gonna get to you girl
-Step by step, ooh baby
+Step by step, ohbaby